mattearly/dmpower/README.md

 I choose not to steer away from C++ because I like this being fast, responsive, and reliable.
 C++ allows me to be as meticulous as I prefer (yeah I see all your slow crashing web sites trying to do this stuff).
 You can run this tool reliably on the oldest of machines and it should still seem fast.

 So, how can you say no to making a NPC/PC character in about 1-2 minutes?
 Sure beats the usual 1-2hr character building sessions we all have experienced... sometimes painfully experienced.
 With this you get your stats all set without having to dig through books for potential options.
 You can go straight to the important part: story, gear, and what makes your character unique.
-If you are a wizard you can even get a randomized Spellbook from dmpower if that's your thing.
+If you are a wizard you can even get a randomized Spellbook from DungeonMasterPower if that's your thing.

 And oh my... speaking of spellbooks, have you ever found a Spellbook in game?
 How much time did that take?
 With this program it can be done quickly, reliably and randomly.
 The amount of time I've lost in the past trying to figure out "what spells..."
 Never again.